I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Fair and Efficient Assignment with Reviewer Round Robin

 We now prove that the returned allocation is EF1.
-Consider some arbitrary paper $j$; we show that $j$ does not envy any other paper by more than 1 reviewer.
-As in the original round-robin argument, we divide the assignments of reviewers to papers into rounds $t_j^{(0)}, t_j^{(1)}, \dots, t_j^{(s)}$, where $s \le k$ ($s < k$ only when the algorithm terminates early).
-Round $t_j^{(0)}$ contains the assignments made during iteration 1 of Algorithm~\ref{alg:rrr} to papers $1, \dots, j-1$.
-Rounds $t_j^{(1)}$ through $t_j^{(s-1)}$ begin with the assignment of a new reviewer to $j$ and end with the assignment of a new reviewer to $j-1$, while round $t_j^{(s)}$ begins with assignment to $j$ and ends with assignment to some paper after $j$.
+Consider some arbitrary paper ${p'}$; we show that ${p'}$ does not envy any other paper by more than 1 reviewer.
+As in the original round-robin argument, we divide the assignments of reviewers to papers into rounds $0, 1, \dots, s$, where $s \le k$ ($s < k$ only when the algorithm terminates early).
+Round $0$ contains the assignments made during iteration 1 of Algorithm~\ref{alg:rrr} to all papers preceding $p'$ in $\cal O$.
+Rounds $1$ through $s-1$ begin with the assignment of a new reviewer to ${p'}$ and end with the assignment of a new reviewer to the paper immediately preceding $p'$ in $\cal O$, while round $s$ begins with assignment to ${p'}$ and ends with assignment to some paper after ${p'}$.